The Schwinn A10 Upright Bike is an affordably priced bike.

 For the price you do get a better console, speakers and media not seen on others available around the same price.
 And it is this you ar paying extra for – the pre-set programs in particular which can help with your workouts and get you started at least.

-When I checked at Amazon on eligible orders it qualified for Prime and free shipping.
+When I checked at Amazon on eligible orders it qualified for free shipping.

 The Schwinn A10 Upright Bike is a good upright exercise bike for beginners and those wanting moderate levels of exercise.